metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

 - `annotations` (Map of String) When using 'pod' strategy, annotation to use for the builder pod.
 - `base_image` (String) Specify a base image.
-In order to have the application working properly it must be a container image which has a Java JDKinstalled and ready to use on path (ie '/usr/bin/java').
+In order to have the application working properly it must be a container image which has a Java JDK installed and ready to use on path (ie '/usr/bin/java').
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Deprecated: no longer in use.
 - `incremental_image_build` (Boolean) Use the incremental image build option, to reuse existing containers (default 'true')
-- `limit_cpu` (String) When using 'pod' strategy, the maximum amount of CPU required by the pod builder.Deprecated: use TasksRequestCPU instead with task name 'builder'.
+- `limit_cpu` (String) When using 'pod' strategy, the maximum amount of CPU required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
-- `limit_memory` (String) When using 'pod' strategy, the maximum amount of memory required by the pod builder.Deprecated: use TasksRequestCPU instead with task name 'builder'.
+- `limit_memory` (String) When using 'pod' strategy, the maximum amount of memory required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
-- `maven_profiles` (List of String) A list of references pointing to configmaps/secrets that contains a maven profile.This configmap/secret is a resource of the IntegrationKit created, therefore it needs to be present in the namespace where the operator is going to create the IntegrationKit.The content of the maven profile is expected to be a text containing a valid maven profile starting with '<profile>' and ending with '</profile>' that will be integrated as an inline profile in the POM.Syntax: [configmap|secret]:name[/key], where name represents the resource name, key optionally represents the resource key to be filtered (default key value = profile.xml).
+- `maven_profiles` (List of String) A list of references pointing to configmaps/secrets that contains a maven profile.
+This configmap/secret is a resource of the IntegrationKit created, therefore it needs to be present in the namespace where the operator is going to create the IntegrationKit.
+The content of the maven profile is expected to be a text containing a valid maven profile starting with '<profile>' and ending with '</profile>' that will be integrated as an inline profile in the POM.
+Syntax: [configmap|secret]:name[/key], where name represents the resource name, key optionally represents the resource key to be filtered (default key value = profile.xml).
 - `node_selector` (Map of String) Defines a set of nodes the builder pod is eligible to be scheduled on, based on labels on the node.
 - `order_strategy` (String) The build order strategy to use, either 'dependencies', 'fifo' or 'sequential' (default is the platform default)
 - `platforms` (List of String) The list of manifest platforms to use to build a container image (default 'linux/amd64').
 - `properties` (List of String) A list of properties to be provided to the build task
-- `request_cpu` (String) When using 'pod' strategy, the minimum amount of CPU required by the pod builder.Deprecated: use TasksRequestCPU instead with task name 'builder'.
+- `request_cpu` (String) When using 'pod' strategy, the minimum amount of CPU required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
-- `request_memory` (String) When using 'pod' strategy, the minimum amount of memory required by the pod builder.Deprecated: use TasksRequestCPU instead with task name 'builder'.
+- `request_memory` (String) When using 'pod' strategy, the minimum amount of memory required by the pod builder.
+Deprecated: use TasksRequestCPU instead with task name 'builder'.
 - `strategy` (String) The strategy to use, either 'pod' or 'routine' (default 'routine')
 - `tasks` (List of String) A list of tasks to be executed (available only when using 'pod' strategy) with format '<name>;<container-image>;<container-command>'.
-- `tasks_filter` (String) A list of tasks sorted by the order of execution in a csv format, ie, '<taskName1>,<taskName2>,...'.Mind that you must include also the operator tasks ('builder', 'quarkus-native', 'package', 'jib', 's2i')if you need to execute them.
+- `tasks_filter` (String) A list of tasks sorted by the order of execution in a csv format, ie, '<taskName1>,<taskName2>,...'.
+Mind that you must include also the operator tasks ('builder', 'quarkus-native', 'package', 'jib', 's2i') if you need to execute them.
 Useful only with 'pod' strategy.
 - `tasks_limit_cpu` (List of String) A list of limit cpu configuration for the specific task with format '<task-name>:<limit-cpu-conf>'.
 - `tasks_limit_memory` (List of String) A list of limit memory configuration for the specific task with format '<task-name>:<limit-memory-conf>'.
 - `tasks_request_cpu` (List of String) A list of request cpu configuration for the specific task with format '<task-name>:<request-cpu-conf>'.
 - `tasks_request_memory` (List of String) A list of request memory configuration for the specific task with format '<task-name>:<request-memory-conf>'.
-- `verbose` (Boolean) Enable verbose logging on build components that support it (e.g. Kaniko build pod).Deprecated no longer in use
+- `verbose` (Boolean) Enable verbose logging on build components that support it (e.g. Kaniko build pod).
+Deprecated no longer in use

 <a id="nestedatt--spec--traits--camel"></a>